adamkr13/Boats-4-U/README.md

 ### Adding a Renter

-- The following may be discerned by examining the API documantation in the browser
+- The following may be discerned by examining the API documentation in the browser
   - Enter the request URL and the Key and Value information for the following as in the image
   - Make sure that **POST** is selected
   - For DateOfBirth, the format should be: YYYY-MM-DD